Not a Member?

 Tab: 5mg*, 7.5mg*, 10mg*, 15mg*, 30mg* *scored

 May impair mental/physical abilities.
-Does not exhibit cross-tolerance with benzodiazepine or other common sedatives/hypnotics; withdraw patients gradually from these agents before starting therapy, especially with chronic CNS depressants.
-May cause acute and chronic changes in dopamine-mediated neurological function; syndrome of restlessness has been reported shortly after initiation.
+Does not exhibit cross-tolerance with benzodiazepines and other common sedatives/hypnotics; before starting therapy, withdraw gradually from prior treatment, especially in patients using a CNS depressant chronically.
+May cause acute and chronic changes in dopamine-mediated neurological function; syndrome of restlessness, appearing shortly after initiation, reported.
 May interfere with urinary metanephrine/catecholamine assay; d/c therapy for at least 48 hrs prior to undergoing urine collection for catecholamines.
 Not recommended with severe hepatic/renal impairment.
-Periodically reassess usefulness of drug if used for extended periods.

 Dizziness, nausea, headache, nervousness, lightheadedness, excitement, drowsiness, fatigue, insomnia, dry mouth.

-Elevation of BP with MAOI reported; avoid concomitant use.
+See Dosage.
+Elevated BP reported with MAOI; avoid concomitant use.
 Avoid with alcohol.
-Dizziness, headache, and nausea, and increased nordiazepam reported with diazepam.
+Dizziness, headache, nausea, and increased nordiazepam reported with diazepam.
 May increase serum concentrations of haloperidol.
 ALT elevations reported with trazodone.
 Caution with CNS-active drugs.
-Diltiazem, verapamil, erythromycin, grapefruit juice, itraconazole, nefazodone, and other CYP3A4 inhibitors (eg, ketoconazole, ritonavir) may increase concentrations; may require dose adjustment.
-Rifampin and other CYP3A4 inducers (eg, dexamethasone, phenytoin, phenobarbital, carbamazepine), including potent CYP3A4 inducers, may decrease concentrations; may require dose adjustment.
+CYP3A4 inhibitors (eg, diltiazem, ketoconazole, ritonavir) may increase concentrations; may require dose adjustment.
+CYP3A4 inducers (eg, dexamethasone, phenytoin, rifampin), including potent inducers, may decrease concentrations; may require dose adjustment of buspirone.
 Avoid with large amounts of grapefruit juice.
+Nefazodone may decrease concentrations of metabolite 1-pyrimidinylpiperazine (1-PP).
 May increase levels of nefazodone.
-Cimetidine may increase levels.
+Cimetidine may increase Cmax and Tmax.
 Prolonged PT reported with warfarin.
 May displace less firmly bound drugs like digoxin.

 Category B, not for use in nursing.

 Atypical anxiolytic; has not been established.
-Binds with high affinity to serotonin (5-HT1A) receptors and moderate affinity for brain D2-dopamine receptors; may have indirect effects on other neurotransmitter systems.
+Has a high affinity to 5-HT1A receptors and moderate affinity for brain D2-dopamine receptors; may have indirect effects on other neurotransmitter systems.

 Assess for hypersensitivity to drug, hepatic/renal impairment, pregnancy/nursing status, and possible drug interactions.

-Instruct to inform physician about any medications, prescription or nonprescription, alcohol, or drugs being taken or planning to take, and if pregnant/breastfeeding, pregnancy occurs, or planning to become pregnant.
+Instruct to inform physician about any medications, prescription or nonprescription, alcohol, or drugs patient is taking or planning to take, and if patient is pregnant/breastfeeding, becomes pregnant, or is planning to become pregnant.
 Advise not to drive a car or operate potentially dangerous machinery until effects have been determined.
 Instruct to avoid drinking large amounts of grapefruit juice.
-Advise to take in a consistent manner with regard to timing and food.